gem/oq-irmt-qgis/svir/help/source/08_weighting_and_calculating.rst

 ==================================

-The dialog to assign a new name to a variable is also opened in the same way as described in :ref:`Section 8.3 <sec-setting-operators>`.
+The dialog to assign a new name to a variable is also opened in the same way as described in :ref:`sec-setting-operators`.
 By clicking on the variable's name, a popup dialog asks users to insert the new name.
 The project definition will be updated accordingly, linking the layer's fieldname with the modified description.